Binghamton-University-Table-Tennis/website/README.md

 - Change E-Board members and club email displayed on the contact us page
 - Add social media links in footer
 - Update the organization information that is displayed throughout the site
+- Change color scheme of navigation bar and footer
 - Five login attempts.
 After five failed attempts, the user will be locked out for one hour.

 ## Sample Website